NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/tutorials/ONT/ONT_Tutorial.rst

 **Learning Outcomes**

-In this tutorial, you will learn how to XXX.
+In this tutorial, you will learn how to process raw files from ONT sequencing from basecalling, mapping to generating a QC report.
+You will also learn how to visualise modified base calls in IGV and generate summary counts of modified and unmodified bases using Modkit.
+If there is time, you will also learn how to use Nextflow to launch pre-packaged reproducible workflows for ONT data analysis.

 :raw-html:`<br />`